szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 ### Make Rings of Elemental Control more powerful (1172) (BG2EE EET)

 This improves the power of the charm by making the save against it -2 instead of +2.
-Additionally, the rings consistently grant 50% resistance to their related element.
+Additionally, the rings now all grant resistance to their related element, but reduced it to 40% (from 50%).

 ### Make Ring of Gaxx's improved haste last 2 rounds (1173) (BG2EE EET)